-The system states of the AR0835HS are represented as a state diagram in Figure 4 and described in subsequent sections.
+The system states of the AR0835HS are represented as a state diagram in Figure 5 and described in subsequent sections.

 The sensor's operation is broken down into three separate states: hardware standby, software standby, and streaming.
-The transition between these states might take a certain amount of clock cycles as outlined in Figure 4 page 13 and Figure 5 page 14.
+The transition between these states might take a certain amount of clock cycles as outlined in Figure 5 and Figure 6.

-Figure 4: System States
+Figure 5.
+System States